formaxcn/yuheng/README.md

 # yuheng

 YuHeng(玉衡 Jade Balance) - A local nutrition tracking app named after the fifth and brightest star in the Big Dipper constellation in traditional Chinese astronomy.
-Just as this star serves as a guiding light in the night sky, this app aims to guide users toward balanced nutrition through intuitive food recognition and tracking using Google Gemini.
+Just as this star serves as a guiding and balancing force, YuHeng aims to help users in tracking their nutrition effectively.

 ## Features
 - 📸 Photo-based food logging